CopernicaMarketingSoftware/Documentation/Publisher/en/spf.md

 You may already know that email messages use two different sender addresses: the "normal" from address that you normally see when you open a message, and a second address that we call the *envelope* address.
-This envelope address is not dislayed to the user and is intended for communication between mail servers.
+This envelope address is not displayed to the user and is intended for communication between mail servers.
 When a message bounces (could not be delivered), receiving servers can send back an error to this envelope addresses.
 We add such an envelope address to the mail that we send